Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 ```

 ## Set an environment that can run Mask RCNN model
+### Step 0: You may login to EC2 p3.2xlarge instance or simply execute following instructions in local.
 ### Step 1: Open a new terminal window and download Docker
 ```
 sudo apt-get install docker.io